Vladimir-Novick/DesktopWallpaperChanger-Linux/README.md

 Then right-click the "install.py" and select properties in the context menu.
 Next, select the Permissions tab and tick on Allow executing file as program.
    ![check permissions](/img/permissions.png)
+and close the "install.py" Properties window

+2) Open up the terminal, and type ./install.py
+ OR
-2)Close the "install.py" Properties window, then right-click the "install.py" and
+ right-click the "install.py" and
   select "Open With Outher Application" in the context menu.
  ![run installer](/img/run_install.png)